 No matter what part of the country you are in, allergy problems always seem to get worse in June.
 Allergens come in all forms: grass, trees, flower pollen, bug bites, fleas and more.
 Your pet's immune system will build a natural “wall of resistance” but sometimes the allergens build up and spill over the wall.
 Since your pet can no longer tolerate these allergens, they'll scratch and lick at the irritated areas.
 Scratching only increases the itch, so they'll scratch again until the area is raw.
-During allergy season, it's our responsibility to keep up this wall of resistance up so your pets can remain comfortable.
+During allergy season, it's our responsibility to keep up this wall of resistance so our pets can remain comfortable.
 There are a variety of tools to support this effort.

-During allergy season you can use the shampoo and spray as a weekly maintenance bath or as a treatment when sudden digging and scratching starts.
-Regularly bathing removes allergens that cause the itch and give your pet relief.
+During allergy season, you can use the Pramoxine shampoo as a weekly maintenance bath or as a treatment when sudden digging and scratching starts.
+Regularly bathing removes allergens that cause the itch and gives your pet relief.

-Between baths, Pramoxine HCI Spray
+Between baths, Pramoxine Anti-Itch Spray

 helps stop the itch and neutralize pollen on the skin.
-You can’t bathe your pet constantly, but using the Pramoxine HCl Spray when an area needs extra attention in between baths is a good option.
-Spray as soon as the pet has increased scratching and also spray any irritated area’s daily for relief.
+You can’t bathe your pet constantly, but using the Pramoxine spray when an area needs extra attention in between baths is a good option.
+Spray as soon as the pet has increased scratching and also spray any irritated areas daily for relief.

 Lawn chemicals are sprayed on most lawns at one time or another.
-If dogs walk through sprayed grass, they get irritated feet from the chemical contact.
+If animals walk through sprayed grass, they get irritated feet from the chemical contact.
 Treatment involves removing the chemical with shampoo, then spraying red or irritated feet with Pramoxine Spray or ResiCORT®

-Fatty acids have long been known to support hair coat quality and skin health which can help your pet resist allergies.
-Doc Roy’s® DERMA COAT PLUS
+Fatty acids have long been known to support hair coat quality and skin health, which can help your pet resist allergies.
+Doc Roy’s® Derma Coat Plus

 can give relief when scratching is at its worst.

-Dogs with allergies may also go on antihistamines to stop the reaction and raise the resistance wall to allergens.
+Pets with allergies may also go on antihistamines to stop the reaction and raise the resistance wall to allergens.
 Antihistamines can be a big allergy season help.
 They have few side effects and are inexpensive.
 Your veterinarian can give you guidance in using them effectively as part of your prevention plan.